shakacode/react_on_rails/README.md

   rails generate react_on_rails:install
   ```

 5. Bundle and NPM install.
 Make sure you are on a recent version of node.
 Please use at least Node v5.
 Bundle is for adding execJs.
 You can remove that if you are sure you will not server render.
+Note, this will add the gems "miniracer" and "webpacker"

   ```bash
   bundle && yarn